 The purpose of the 4-H Exhibitor Versatility Award (EVA) is to: (1) encourage youth to participate in several classes (including Skillathon and Poster) at the Ohio State Fair Dog Show, and (2) award youth for achieving excellence in the classes in which they are showing or participating.
-To earn a 4-H Exhibitor Versatility Award, exhibitors must place in FIVE (5) classes as follows: (1) receive a gold medal in Agility; (2) meet all of the expectations according to the score sheet in the Assistance Dog class; (3) meet all of the criteria according to the score sheet in the 4-H PetPALS dog class; (4) place in the top five in all classes receiving placings, including the Skillathon and Poster Contest.
-Youth violating any of the 2020 Ohio State Fair Junior Fair Dog Show Rules or with points taken off for poor sportsmanship will not be eligible for this award.
+To earn a 4-H Exhibitor

+Versatility Award, exhibitors must place in FIVE (5) classes as follows: (1) receive a gold medal in Agility; (2) meet all of the expectations according to the score sheet in the Assistance Dog class; (3) meet all of the criteria according to the score sheet in the 4-H PetPALS dog class; (4) place in the top five in all classes receiving placings, including the Skillathon and Poster Contest.
+Youth violating any of the 2023 Ohio State Fair Junior Fair Dog Show Rules or with points taken off for poor sportsmanship will not be eligible for this award.
 An exhibitor must show in five (5) classes and earn one placing as described above per class, with one dog in each of those classes.
 The 4-H Exhibitor Versatility Award is based on the number of classes, not number of dogs per class (i.e. for agility and rally).
 An exhibitor may earn one 4-H Exhibitor Versatility Award a year.

-4-H Exhibitor Versatility Award Forms: Exhibitors must request an EVA Form from Steve at Registration.
-The exhibitor must keep track of their points toward earning the 4-H Exhibitor Versatility Award on this form, and return it to Steve at the Registration table once enough points have been earned to receive this award.
-Steve will verify all points earned.
+4-H Exhibitor Versatility Award Forms: Exhibitors must request an EVA form from the registration table.
+The exhibitor must keep track of their points toward earning the 4-H Exhibitor Versatility Award on this form.
+Once enough points have been earned to receive this award the completed form must be turned I at the registration table for verification.
 After verification that points earned are adequate to receive this award, the award will be presented.